wamp-proto/wamp-proto/spec/README.md

 ## Introduction

-WAMP ("The WebSocket Application Messaging Protocol") is an open application messaging protocol that provides two asynchronous messaging patterns:
+WAMP ("The WebSocket Application Messaging Protocol") is an open application communication protocol that provides two asynchronous messaging patterns in one protocol:

+ * Publish & Subscribe
  * Remote Procedure Calls
- * Publish & Subscribe

 ## Building Blocks